 The UK National External Quality Assessment Service [UK NEQAS] centre in the Royal Infirmary of Edinburgh is one of more than twenty centres in the UK that monitor the performance of clinical laboratory testing nationally and internationally [UK NEQAS main website].

-In addition to external quality assessment (EQA) for Peptide hormones, Tumour markers, Pregnancy testing and Maternal serum screening, the Edinburgh centre also provides EQA for Molecular Genetics and Molecular Pathology.
+The Edinburgh centre provides external quality assessment (EQA) for Peptide hormones, Tumour markers, Pregnancy testing and Maternal serum screening.

 Learn more about operation of the UK NEQAS for Peptide Hormones, the analytes monitored and the frequency and type of specimens issued.
 Registration forms are also available for download.